 Some experiences stay with you.

-Like a heavy meal, they take a long time to digest and work through the system.
+Like a heavy meal, they take a long time to digest.

 Like a 1000-piece puzzle, they require patience to understand the underlying pattern.